Courses

 Fall, Spring.

-HD4990 Senior Honors Thesis Fall, Spring.
+HD 4990 Senior Honors Thesis

-HD6200 First-Year Proseminar in Human Development
+HD 6200 First-Year Proseminar in Human Development

 Designed as an orientation to the department and the university.
 Activities include attendance at research presentations, visits to departmental research laboratories, relevant informational sessions (e.g., Institutional Review Board for Human Participants, proposal writing), and guidance in preparing a public research presentation to be made at the end of spring semester.